In an expanding universe, what doesn't expand?

 First, in Sec.~\ref{sec:newt} the description uses only Newtonian mechanics and basic electrostatics, and should be accessible to physics students in the junior year.
-Expansion effects are introduced in this model through a very plausible phenomenological stretching force.
-This analysis leads to a relatively simple differential equation for the orbital radius $r(t)$.
-With this simple equation it is possible to get an especially clear understanding of the ``all or nothing'' feature of the atomic expansion,
+Expansion effects are introduced in this model through a very plausible heuristic stretching force in the relatively simple differential equation for the orbital radius $r(t)$.
+This model leads to particularly clear graphical insights in the case of cosmological expansion that is exponential in time.
+Numerical results for this and another model expansion are given to reinforce the ``all or nothing'' feature of the atomic expansion.

-Second, in Sec.~\ref{sec:einstein}, the same classical atom is analyzed using the kinematics of general relativity and Maxwell electrodynamics in curved spacetime.
+Second, in Sec.~\ref{sec:einstein}, the same classical atom is analyzed using the kinematics of general relativity and Maxwell electrodynamics in curved spacetime\cite{Bonnor}.
 The result of this analysis is a differential equation for $r(t)$ that differs slightly from that in Sec.~\ref{sec:newt}.
 We show, however, that the difference is not significant.
-If the atom is chosen to be sufficiently small, non-Newtonian effects can be made negligible.
+If the atom is chosen to be initially nonrelativistic, then subsequent relativistic effects are unimportant.
 Section~\ref{sec:conc} summarizes the conclusions of the paper.